 Candis is enjoying life and is thankful for her daily connections to recovery.
 She has great relationships with her family–”I am a great mom, a great sister, a great daughter, a great granddaughter, and a great cousin!”—and she finds purpose and joy in her career.

-“Giving back to others—TROSA’s motto of Each One, Teach One—I still live by this motto learned at TROSA.
+“Giving back to others—TROSA’s motto of Each One, Teach One—I still live by this and learned this at TROSA.
 I love to see change in people.
-I love when a person comes in and we work through an issue and then the lightbulb ‘clicks.’
+I love when a person comes in and we work through an issue and then the light bulb ‘clicks.’
 It’s amazing to see someone go from thinking ‘my life is over’ to ‘I have hope.’
 I love to help people and I love to see people’s smiles…the beautiful smiles we all have.”